Bricktech2000/Website/website/public/Conceptual-Note-Taking/Notion-Note-Taking/index.md

+> **This post is outdated**
+>
+> Since writing this post, I have switched to using VS Code for note-taking.
+With that said, it is a good way to get your feet wet as it goes over the advantages of conceptual note-taking and explains how to take notes more efficiently.

+&nbsp;

 &nbsp;

 A few months ago, I got enrolled into university at [uOttawa](https://www2.uottawa.ca/en).
 I quickly discovered the importance of note-taking, a skill I hadn't had the chance to develop during highschool.
 For this reason, I had to find an efficient way to take notes that would have the ability to grow over time.
 After [a bit of research](https://www.youtube.com/watch?v=MYJsGksojms), I stumbled upon a strategy known as _conceptual note-taking_.